Healing from a Toxic Relationship? Start Here.

 When you’ve been in a toxic relationship, it’s easy to lose pieces of yourself along the way.

-You may have forgotten your passions, your quirks, your dreams—even what brings you joy.
+You may have forgotten your passions, your dreams—even what brings you joy.

 Maybe you stopped doing things you loved.
 Maybe you constantly put their needs above your own.